mattbierner/one-thesaurical-motherfucker/README.md

 - `'longest'` - Always choose the longest word.
 - `'random'` - Choose a random word.
+- `'shortest'` - Always choose the shortest word.

+Default is `'longest'`.

 #### `'whole_words'`
 Should only whole words be returned?
+Default value is false.

+#### `'no_proper_nouns'`
+Should we we try to filter out proper names (those that are capitilized)?
+Default value is false.